Neural Characteristic Activation Analysis and Geometric Parameterization for ReLU Networks: Geometric Parameterization

-The characteristic activation set $\bd$ of a ReLU Unit forms a line in $\bbR^2$, as shown by the brown solid line in Figure \ref{fig:visualization-2d:subplot-a}.
-More generally, $\bd$ forms an $(n-1)$-dimensional hyperplane in $\bbR^n$.
-The spatial location/characteristic vector $\bfphi=-\lambda\bfu(\bftheta)$ fully specifies the characteristic activation boundary $\bd$: it is perpendicular to $\bd$, and its endpoint lies on $\bd$.
-The angle $\bftheta$ controls the direction of the characteristic activation boundary.
-The radius $\lambda$ controls the distance between the origin and the characteristic activation boundary.
-Geometrically speaking, calculating the pre-activation of a ReLU unit for an input $\bfx$ is equivalent to projecting $\bfx$ onto the unit vector $\bfu(\bftheta)$ and then adding the radius $\lambda$ to the signed norm of the projected vector.
-From this perspective, it is clear the characteristic activation boundary is a set of inputs whose projections over $\bfu(\bftheta)$ have signed norm $-\lambda$.
-For this reason, we call this radial-angular decomposition in the hyperspherical coordinate system the \emph{geometric parameterization} (GmP).
+\end{definition} Geometrically speaking, the angle $\bftheta$ controls the direction of a CAB, while the radius $\lambda$ controls the distance between the origin and the CAB.
+Calculating the pre-activation of a ReLU unit for an input $\bfx$ is equivalent to projecting $\bfx$ onto the unit vector $\bfu(\bftheta)$ and then adding the radius $\lambda$ to the signed norm of the projected vector.
+From this perspective, it is clear that a CAB is a set of inputs whose projections over $\bfu(\bftheta)$ have signed norm $-\lambda$.
+For this reason, we refer to this radial-angular decomposition in the hyperspherical coordinate system as \emph{Geometric Parameterization} (GmP).